google-deepmind/mujoco/doc/overview.rst

    the built-in compiler into the low-level data structure :ref:`mjModel`, which is cross-indexed and optimized for runtime computation.
 The compiled model can also be saved in a binary MJB file.

+.. _ModelAndData:

 Separation of model and data
    MuJoCo separates simulation parameters into two data structures (C structs) at runtime:

-   -  ``mjModel`` contains the model description and is expected to remain constant.
+   -  :ref:`mjModel` contains the model description and is expected to remain constant.
 There are other structures embedded in it that contain simulation and visualization options, and those options need to be changed occasionally, but this is done by the user.
-   -  ``mjData`` contains all dynamic variables and intermediate results.
+   -  :ref:`mjData` contains all dynamic variables and intermediate results.
 It is used as a scratch pad where all functions read their inputs and write their outputs -- which then become the inputs to subsequent stages in the simulation pipeline.
 It also contains a preallocated and internally managed stack, so that the runtime module does not need to call memory allocation functions after the model is initialized.

-   ``mjModel`` is constructed by the compiler. :ref:`mjData` is constructed at runtime, given ``mjModel``.
+   :ref:`mjModel` is constructed by the compiler. :ref:`mjData` is constructed at runtime, given :ref:`mjModel`.
 This separation makes it easy to simulate multiple models as well as multiple states and controls for each model, in turn facilitating :ref:`multi-threading <siMultithread>` for sampling and :ref:`finite differences <saDerivative>`.
 The top-level API functions reflect this basic separation, and have the format: